bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 ## **how did it start**

-Probably (as far as I know) the first person who touched the issue of playing psychological games by people was [Eric Berne ](https://www.itaaworld.org/eric-berne-founder) who was also the creator of transactional analysis.
+Probably the first person who touched the issue of playing psychological games by people was [Eric Berne ](https://www.itaaworld.org/eric-berne-founder) who was also the creator of transactional analysis.
 Berne said that that the reason why people play games is obtaining some kind of pay-off.
 This pay-off might be both positive and negative external stimuli or reaction such as gesture, talk, emoticon etc. It can be  obtained either in face to face contact or online in a digital world.
-We just want to be important for someone. **The misfortune is that when we do not get positive reactions, we would feed on negative ones just because we want to be noticed.** In fact, people have been always playing games - to win battles, to compete, but also to cooperate or build thrust. **One of the first game each of us has played in life is drama triangle.**
+We just want to be important for someone. **The mishap appears when we do not get positive reactions, we would feed on negative ones just because we want to be noticed.** In fact, people have been always playing games - to win battles, to compete, but also to cooperate or build thrust. **One of the first game each of us has played in life is drama triangle.**

 [The drama triangle](https://www.youtube.com/watch?v=E_XSeUYa0-8&t=104s) is a psychological model proposed by Stephen B. Karpman. **In the drama triangle we have three personas: victim, persecutor and rescuer - we can take the roles interchangeably depending on the circumstances.** Yes - that is how it works - you put a particular mask depending on the context you find yourself in.
 You are not always a victim or recruiter or persecutor.
 It changes.